Original chalk talk by Brandon Fainstad, MD

 What is the best explanation(s) for these ST changes?

-1. Diffuse ST-elevations and PR-depressions along with ST-depressions and PR-elevation in aVR = peri-myocarditis.
+1. Diffuse ST-elevations and PR-depressions along with ST-depressions and PR-elevation in aVR = pericarditis.

-2. Diffuse ST-elevations w/ ST-depressions in aVR = possible left main occlusion.
+2. Diffuse ST-depressions w/ ST-elevation in aVR = possible left main occlusion.

 Is there evidence of new or old infarct on this ECG?
 If so, what distribution?